ranulfjn/ranulfjn/README.md

 My name is  Ranulf Jonathan Noronha and  I'm a Student, Fullstack developer.
 You can find me on [![LinkedIn][3.2]][3].

-🔭 I’m currently working on a E-Commerce Website.
+🔭 I’m currently working on a Memory App.
 🌱 I’m currently learning Photoshop.
 👯 I’m looking to collaborate with other content creators.
 🥅 2021 Goals: Contribute more to Open Source projects , learn new programming languages.